ynx0/graph-store-documentation/1_graph_store_overview.md

 - **Text** - plain text data
 - **Url** - specific data type for urls
 - **Mention** - mentioning another ship
-- **Code** - a pair of a piece of code that was executed and it's result (this is static data, and is not used to execute code on other's ships)
+- **Code** - a pair of a piece of code that was executed and its result (this is static data, and is not used to execute code on other's ships)
 - **Reference** - a reference to another post